Search the site

 Duration: April – June 2026

-Objective: to deepen the understanding of the impact of nutrients on performance, learn to create balanced meals, and analyze the eating habits of long-lived and healthy populations
+Objective: to deepen understanding of the impact of nutrients on performance, learn how to create balanced meals, and analyse the dietary habits of long-lived, healthy populations

-Curated by Dr. Maria Assunta Ciacci, nutrition biologist of the Moebius project.
+Curated by Dr Maria Assunta Ciacci, nutrition biologist for the Moebius project.

 partner logos